Millom School

-Millom School is a coeducational secondary school and sixth form located in Millom in the English county of Cumbria.
+Millom School, formerly Millom County Secondary School, is a coeducational secondary school and sixth form located in Millom in the English county of Cumbria.

 The school today

-It is a comprehensive community school administered by Cumbria County Council.
+It is a comprehensive community school administered by Cumberland Council.
 There is an all weather sports pitch (not 4G) and the "Melvyn Bragg Drama Studio" which was opened in 2005.

 Millom School offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.

 The school's catchment area has "serious socio-economic problems due mainly to the demise of the mining industry".

 Academic performance and school inspections

 In 2001 the school won the National Science Challenge Award, and in 2002 a teacher at the school was awarded the BP Award for Science Year.

 In 2014 the school was inspected by Ofsted and judged Good.
 It was inspected again in 2018 and judged to Require Improvement; as of 2020 this is the most recent inspection.

 In 2019, pupils' progress at GCSE was average.
 A level results in 2019 were below average.